Tw1ddle/samcodes-chartboost/README.md

 Chartboost.cacheInterstitial("mylocation"); // Cache an interstitial at 'mylocation'.
 Locations are added to the Chartboost dashboard automatically.

 Chartboost.showInterstitial("mylocation"); // Show an interstitial at 'mylocation'.
-Will display faster if previously cached.
+Will display faster if previously cached (check Chartboost.hasInterstitial()).

 // And so on...
 ```